Thesis Committee Member(s)

 Current economic conditions result in banks participating in multiple mergers and acquisitions.
 This results in banks inheriting silo and heterogeneous systems.
 For banks to remain competitive, they must create a strategy to integrate data from these acquired systems in a dynamic, efficient, and consumable manner.
 This research considers a case study of a large financial services company that has successfully integrated data from different sources.
 In addition this research investigates endeavors that experts in the field have undertaken to develop architectures that address the problems with data integration and appropriate solutions.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Epie, Louis, "Data Integration: a Case Study in the Financial Services Industry" (2012).
-All Regis University Theses.
+Student Publications.
 221.